History

 HI-226 Latin American History Through Film

 This course will explore how filmmakers have portrayed Latin American History in their movies.
-[Applicable to the Global Studies Concentration.]
+Counts for Africa/Latin America in the History major.

 Every 2-3 years.
 3 Credits